On Graded Monads, Distributive Laws and Costrong Functors: Monoidal categories

 \begin{example} \begin{enumerate}

-\item Given a category $\A$, the category $\mathsf{End}(\A)$ of endofunctors $\A\to\A$ is strict monoidal with functor composition $\circ$ and unit the identity functor $\id_\A$. \footnote{We shall ignore size issues which might cause $\mathsf{End}(\A)$ to be a large category.}
+\item Given a category $\A$, the category $[\A,\A]$ of endofunctors on $\A$ is strict monoidal with functor composition as tensor product, and unit the identity functor. \footnote{We shall ignore size issues that might prevent $[\A,\A]$ from being a legitimate category, restricting to accessible endofunctors if necessary.}

-\item Any cartesian category $\M$ is symmetric monoidal with binary product $X \times Y$ as tensor, and unit the terminal object $\one$.
-Dually, any cocartesian category is monoidal with respect to binary coproduct $X+Y$ and initial object $\mathbb 0$.
+\item Any cartesian category is symmetric monoidal with binary product $X \times Y$ as tensor, and unit the terminal object $\one$.
+Dually, any cocartesian category is monoidal with respect to the binary coproduct $X+Y$ and initial object $\mathbb 0$.

-\item Any preordered monoid $((M,\le),*,e)$ is a (skeletal) monoidal category: the elements of $M$ are the objects of this category, morphisms are provided by the order relation, while the monoidal structure is given by the binary operation $*$ of the monoid.
+\item Any monoid $(\mon,*,e)$ is a discrete monoidal category: the elements of $\mon$ are the objects of this category, there are no morphisms except the identities, with monoidal structure given by the binary operation $*$ of the monoid.
+The unit $e$ is the monoidal unit.

+If additionally the monoid is ordered (in particular, the multiplication is monotone in both arguments), then the monoidal category described above is no longer discrete, the morphisms being provided by the order relation.

 \end{enumerate} \end{example}